Heath1979/Happy-Heath/README.md

 - [Notionavenue](https://www.notionavenue.co/) for hex color code for comments delete button.
 - [Coolers](https://coolors.co/) for color generator used for pallette for the site.
 - [AWeber](https://blog.aweber.com/) for advice on fonts used for a blog site.

+### **Code**

+The following sites complemented my learning for this project alongside the [Code Institute's](https://codeinstitute.net/ie/) learning content.

+- [Geeksforgeeks](https://www.geeksforgeeks.org/) for setting a plaveholder in a URLField
+- [W3Schools](https://www.w3schools.com/) for advice on resizing objects in relation to the images on this site